tahpni/tahpni.github.io/index.md

 Hi, I'm Om Kulkarni, a junior at Rutgers University.
 I'm majoring in Cell Biology and Neuroscience on the premed track, with a minor in Psychology.
 I'm also self-studying Computer Science with a strong interest in Artificial Intelligence.

-##### **AI Projects**: What I've learned in trying to teach myself Machine Learning and Artificial Intelligence.
-##### **MCAT Preparation**: Tools and resources to aid in my journey towards medical school.

 When I'm not studying or working on projects, I enjoy reading and working out.

-I'm also actively involved in volunteer work at hospitals, contributing to programs like HELP and TCAB at various hospital locations, such as Hackensack University Medical Center and JFK University Medical Center.
+I have/am currently ontributing to programs like HELP and TCAB at various hospital locations, such as Hackensack University Medical Center and JFK University Medical Center.
+Previously I have had experience at the Crisis Textline and have certifications in multiple CS courses.

 Feel free to explore my projects, connect with me on [GitHub](https://github.com/taphni) or [LinkedIn](https://www.linkedin.com/in/om-k-6b66a3272/), and reach out if you have any questions or collaboration ideas.